Liberal Studies Program > First-Year Program > Course Descriptions > Discover Chicago for Music & Theatre Students

 Three sections, all taught by faculty in the School of Music:

 This course introduces students to the diverse musical offerings in the Chicago metropolitan area.
 Students will learn about the wide variety of music- and arts-related activities across many genres and musical styles.
 In addition to the excursions taken during Immersion Week and throughout the Fall Quarter, class discussions will focus on topics central to understanding Chicago's music scene in both its historical and contemporary contexts.
 Topics will focus on the relevance of the music industry as it relates to musicians, industry professionals, educators, and patrons; including fandom, race, gender, historical changes, music criticism, and current industry developments.
 Genres will span the diversity of the Chicago music community, including blues, folk, hip-hop, jazz, musical theatre, opera, rock, Western art and classical music, and various music of the world.
 Sessions will include lectures, open classroom discussion, and guest speakers.

-Four sections, all taught by faculty in The Theatre School:
+Five sections, all taught by faculty in The Theatre School: